gfetterman/eventedit/README.md

 Minilanguage for documenting human corrections to automated vocalization labels.

+Also includes a stack-styled undo/redo container to keep track of corrections generated on-the-fly.

-Designed to work with [Bark](https://github.com/kylerbrown/bark)-formatted data.
+Designed to work with [Bark](https://github.com/kylerbrown/bark)-formatted event data.

-## Minilanguage specification
+## Supported operations

 The language describes a limited set of operations on interval labels: